 Master of Science in Organizational Management Program Requirements

 An admission decision for the MSOM is based on a balanced appraisal of the applicant’s overall scholastic and professional record, and aptitude for graduate study.
-All students, regardless of admission status, must submit a graduate application for the MSOM program with a nonrefundable admissions application fee to the College of Adult and Professional Studies.
+All students, regardless of admission status, must submit a graduate application for the MSOM program with a nonrefundable admissions application fee.
 Exceptions to this policy require the permissions of the Dean of the College of Adult and Professional Studies, and the Vice President for Academic Affairs.

 Interested persons with backgrounds in all academic disciplines are encouraged to apply.
 Prior study in business and/or economics is not a requirement for admission.
 Anyone holding a bachelor’s degree from a regionally accredited college or university (or a parallel curriculum and degree from an equivalent international program) is eligible for consideration.

-Prospective students are encouraged to submit their initial application with the application fee as soon as possible, to allow the College of Adult and Professional Studies’ Recruitment/ Admissions Coordinator to begin processing the file.
+Prospective students are encouraged to submit their initial application with the application fee as soon as possible, to allow the Recruitment/Admissions Coordinator to begin processing the file.
 The Recruitment/ Admissions Coordinator is available to help guide the prospective student through the admissions process.

 Admission requirements are as follows:

 - A completed graduate application (either submitted online or paper form)

 - Nonrefundable application fee